yangymargaret/REUNION/README.md

 - --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TFs and other associated files, default = 'output_file'

-  By default ReDiscover creates a file folder named 'output_file' in the current directory.
+  By default Rediscover creates a file folder named 'output_file' in the current directory.
 Please change the parameter to the specific output directory.
-If the directory does not exist, ReDiscover will try to create it.
-ReDiscover will then create a sub-folder named 'file_link' within the folder $output_dir to save the estimated peak-TF associations.
+If the directory does not exist, Rediscover will try to create it.
+Rediscover will then create a sub-folder named 'file_link' within the folder $output_dir to save the estimated peak-TF associations.

-- --output_filename: the file to save the peak-TF associations predicted by ReDiscover, default = -1
+- --output_filename: the file to save the peak-TF associations predicted by Rediscover, default = -1

-  If the default parameter is used, for each TF to query, ReDiscover will save the corresponding predictions to a file named $filename_prefix.$TF_name.$filename_annot.pred2.txt and save the files to the directory $output_dir/file_link.
+  If the default parameter is used, for each TF to query, Rediscover will save the corresponding predictions to a file named $filename_prefix.$TF_name.$filename_annot.pred2.txt and save the files to the directory $output_dir/file_link.

-  If 'output_filename' is specified and there are multiple TFs to query, ReDiscover will concatenate the peak-TF associations for different TFs into one dataframe, with one column 'tf_name' added to specify the TF name, and save the dataframe to the file specified by 'output_filename'.
+  If 'output_filename' is specified and there are multiple TFs to query, Rediscover will concatenate the peak-TF associations for different TFs into one dataframe, with one column 'tf_name' added to specify the TF name, and save the dataframe to the file specified by 'output_filename'.

 - --method_type_group: the method for peak clustering, default = phenograph.20